+"Running Gear Sold By Runners" A complete line of running and athletic footwear and accessories.
+Eastbay and UWSP track team will be sponsoring a fun run at Coleman Park at 3:30 p.m. on Thursday, April 9th.
+A fun run will be held every Thursday in coming weeks, distances are one to three miles.
 Brewers from p.
 23 field after manning second base for three years.
 The former University of Minnesota standout looks like a natural for the position and has adjusted well to it thus far.
-Former Brewer has compared Molitor to one of the all-time greats of the position.
+Former Brewer Manager George Bamberger has compared Molitor to one of the all-time greats of the position.
 "I think Molitor could be another Paul Blair," observes Bamberger.
-"And Paul Blair was about the best center fielder I've ever center fielder I've ever seen."
+"And Paul Blair was about the best center fielder I've ever seen."
 Gorman Thomas will move to right field, a position he is better suited for.
 Thomas' lack of speed was a liability in center.
 In right he will not have to cover as much ground and his strong throwing arm will make Brewer fans forget about Lezcano's.

 Jim Gantner will become the regular second baseman.
 The Eden, Wisconsin native is a slick fielder who can turn the double play as well as anyone.
-However, he doesn't have the range Molitor had yet.
-Gantner has also proven he is an adequate hitter and will improve at the plate now that he has been given a If Don Money stays healthy, he should be the regular third baseman.
+However, he doesn't have the range Molitor had-yet.
+Gantner has also proven he is an adequate hitter and will improve at the plate now that he has been given a starting job. starting job.

+If Don Money stays healthy, he should be the regular third baseman.
 Roy Howell is a good hitter but a poor glove man.
 Howell is probably a candidate for part-time DH duty as well as being Money's back-up.
-Sal Bando had been expected to retire when Howell signed but in citil trainer to some but is still trying to earn a spot on the roster.
+Sal Bando had been expected to retire when Howell signed but is still trying to earn a spot on the roster.
 Bando's bat is no longer as quick as it used to be but his leadership has been invaluable to the Brewers.

 Milwaukee will depend on youth for its depth.
 Marshall Edwards is a good bet to earn a spot in the outfield.
 His biggest asset is speed, especially on the base paths.
 But in order for him to become a better base stealer he must improve his jump.
 Mark Brouhard (5, 16, .232) and Kevin Bass are the other outfield candidates.
-Ed Romero (1, 10, .260) and John Poff will try to earn spots in the infield.
+Ed Romero (1, 10, 260) and John Poff will try to earn spots in the infield.
 Romero, a short stop, played well in his brief stint with the parent club last year and Poff provides Milwaukee with another left-handed first baseman.
 ANALYSIS: With the acquisition of Fingers the Brewers have strengthened their most glaring weakness.
 However, they have question marks which concern their

-AT THE TRADUCTS REAR TO Tomorrow, have something different bor breaktast for a change Hardee's delocus new Homemade Biocut Breaktast.
-Golden, fikey, fresh-baked bacuts.
-Made from sorath ceach and every moring at Hardee's.
-And made to order just for your ways.
-Fron plane with jefly to bacry with your choice of such deloctable tillings as sugar-cured have, eggs, cheese, savoy country sausage, or chopped beetsteak.

-Sound good?
-Well, just you wait till you
+Ted Simmons: More power in the awesome Brewer lineup.
+Hardees "LADIES AND GENTLEMEN, BREAKFAST IS NOW SERVED!
+HARDEE'S NEW HOMEMADE BISCUIT BREAKFAST."
+JOIN US TOMORROW MORNING AT THE HARDEE'S NEAR YOU.
+Tomorrow, nave someming dimerent for breakfast for a change.
+Hardee's delicious, new Homemade Biscuit Breakfast.
+Golden, flaky, fresh-baked biscuits.
+Made from scratch each and every morning at Hardee's.
+And made to order just for you in a variety of tasty, tempting, piping hot ways.
+From plain with jefly to fancy with your choice of such delectable fillings as sugar-cured ham, eggs, cheese, savory country sausage, or chopped Sound good?
+Well, just you wait till you taste it tomorrow at Hardee's.
+Hardee's Mon., Tues., Wed.

-orrow at Hardee's Hardee's made Biscuit Breukfast

-617 Division Street Stevens Point, WI

-Mon., Tues., Wed.
-3 Hamburgers For \$1.00
+3 Hamburgers

+For

+\$1.00